 - state the university name and team number; - cite the page number of the problem to which their request relates; - be limited to matters that would appear to have legal significance in the context of the problem (not simple typographical errors, for example). - include a short explanation of the expected significance of the clarification.

-Clarifications issued will be distributed to all teams by posting on the IMLAM Website by 17 February 2022.
+Clarifications issued will be distributed to all teams by posting on the IMLAM Webpageby 24 February 2024.
 Clarifications issued become part of the Problem.
 An updated version of the Problem may be issued if necessary.